Shim06/Raycasting-Engine/README.md

 ## Getting Started

-1. Download the RAR file from the releases section.
+1. Download the latest zip file from the releases section.
 2. Extract the contents.
 3. Run `Raycasting Engine.exe` to start the program.